guimaraesnatalia/awesomedate/README.md

 # Awesome date
-Telegram Chatbot develop using python to suggest you awesome dates
+Telegram Chatbot developed using python to suggest you awesome dates